-Being an advocate for the borderlands means reaching out to those people who are responsible for the border wall that has already been built, holding them accountable, and demanding that they stop supporting wall.
+Being an advocate for the borderlands means reaching out to those people who are responsible for the border wall that has already been built, holding them accountable, and demanding that they stop wall construction.
 In short, it means calling, writing or visiting the offices of your members of Congress.

 Many people have lost faith in the Democratic process and no longer believe that communication with elected officials matters—it does.
 Voters do have power, but they have to exercise that power.
 They have to use their voices and speak out for what they believe, and not just at election time.